Thank you for your interest in the JASNA Essay Contest.

 Contest Rules and Submission Website

-- Entries must be submitted by the student through the official Essay Contest Submission site.
-(The link will be posted here soon.)
+- Entries must be submitted by the student through the official Essay Contest Submission website.
+(The link is posted here.)
 Duplicate entries are not allowed.
 Each submission will be confirmed by e-mail using the address supplied.

 - The student must complete the official online entry form, which includes a stipulation that the essay is the student’s original work and has not been published elsewhere.